-The Prime Minister has announced the Government’s roadmap to cautiously ease national lockdown restrictions in England, , which could see all legal limits on social contact lifted by 21 June.
-We are able to take these steps of easing lockdown because of the resolve of the British public and the extraordinary success of our NHS in vaccinating more than 17.5 million people across the UK (as of 22nd Feb 2021).
+The Prime Minister has announced the Government’s roadmap to cautiously ease national lockdown restrictions in England, , which could see all legal limits on social contact lifted by 19th July.
+We are able to take these steps of easing lockdown because of the resolve of the British public and the extraordinary success of our NHS in administering more than 71.6 million vaccines across the UK (as of 14th June 2021).
 Before proceeding to the next step, the Government will examine the data to assess the impact of the previous step.
 At every stage decisions would be led by data not dates - only if strict conditions are met will the new four-step plan be allowed to proceed at the dates that have been outlined.
 This will ensure we do not undo the incredible progress we have made so far.
 This assessment will be based on four tests:

 - The vaccine deployment programme continues successfully.

 - Evidence shows vaccines are sufficiently effective in reducing hospitalisations and deaths in those vaccinated.

 - Infection rates do not risk a surge in hospitalisations which would put unsustainable pressure on the NHS.

 - Our assessment of the risks is not fundamentally changed by new Variants of Concern.

 As part of the first step of the plan for easing lockdown in England, from 8 March all schools will open with outdoor after-school sports and activities allowed.
 Recreation in an outdoor public space, such as a park, will be allowed between two people - meaning they would be allowed to sit down for a coffee, drink or picnic.